CurtisFenner/smol-builder/docs/smol.md

 because it depends only on the values of `a` and `b`.

 While values in Smol can never be modified, external state *can* affect the execution of a Smol program.
-Functions that are affected by external state or that can affect external state are marked with `!`.
+Functions that can be affected by external state or that can affect external state are marked with `!`.

 A function with `!` after its name may invoke other `!` actions.
-A function without this mark *cannot* invoke `!` functions.
+A function without this mark *cannot* invoke `!` actions.

-> IMPLEMENTATION NOTE:
-> It is important that the standard library and any other foreign
-> implementations are correctly annotated with `!` whenever functions
-> interact with state outside of Smol

 For example, standard input and output functions are marked with `!`: